trinajstica/baar/README.md

         - Add files or directories to `<archive>` (the `.baar` extension is appended if missing).
         - Files may be specified as `src:dst` to control the path inside the archive.
         - Per-file compression level may also be provided using `src:level` style.
-        - `--incremental` (or `--i`): Only add new or changed files.
+        - `--incremental` (or `-i`): Only add new or changed files.
 Existing files in the archive are left untouched, even if they are missing from the source.
-        - `--mirror` (or `--m`): Mirror mode.
+        - `--mirror` (or `-m`): Mirror mode.
 In addition to incremental behavior, any files present in the archive but missing from the source are marked as deleted (logical removal).
 The archive becomes a mirror of the source directory.
-        - You can combine both options: `--incremental --mirror` (or `--i --m`).
+        - You can combine both options: `--incremental --mirror` (or `-i -m`).
+Mirror mode always implies incremental behavior.
+        - `--ignore <pattern>`: Skip files, directories, or archive paths matching the provided shell-style glob.
+You can repeat this option multiple times.
         - Files that cannot be read (for example due to missing permissions) are reported and left untouched.

 #### Examples for incremental and mirror modes